Social media - statistics on the use by enterprises

 Social media, a business paradigm shift

 For more than a decade, there has been a shift from the static webpages of the earlier websites towards web applications which draw on user data and relevant applications stored in the ‘cloud’.
 In that time, a multitude of internet-based services, collaborative web applications and interactive websites have appeared.
 Users have been encouraged to subscribe to these services, to author, post and share user-generated content and to add links to other websites.
-In addition, individuals and enterprises have been supported in exchanging information, experiences and opinions in the form of ‘many-to-many dialogues’ over internet communication platforms.
-These virtual interaction platforms have, in fact, been part of a paradigm shift, as enterprises have been able to reach an audience in ways that the audience wants to be reached.
+In addition, individuals and enterprises have been able to exchange information, experiences and opinions in the form of ‘many-to-many dialogues’ over internet communication platforms.
+These virtual interaction platforms have, in fact, been part of a paradigm shift in the way enterprises communicate with their customers.

 Enterprises have not only progressively embraced this new generation of highly dynamic web applications, but have also adopted new behaviours.
 They have integrated social media into the way they run their business, organised forms of internal communication apart from the management chain and, most importantly, communicated and interacted with customers using the new applications.
 From that point of view it has been possible for customers to influence business decisions and assist companies in designing and marketing their products.

-Furthermore, enterprises with a website seek to enhance their internet presence by exploiting the possibilities that social media offer.
-The four most widely known categories of social media are: (a) social networks such as Facebook, LinkedIn, Xing, and others; (b) corporate blogs or microblogs such as Twitter, Present.ly, and others; (c) multimedia content-sharing websites such as YouTube, Flickr, SlideShare, and others; and (d) wiki-based knowledge-sharing tools.
-In 2015, 39 % of EU enterprises used at least one of these types of social media; compared to 2013, this is an increase of 9 percentage points.
-Percentages do vary widely from country to country, ranging from 22 % in Poland to 72 % in Malta.
-Some 36 % of all enterprises in the EU that reported having a website also reported using one or more social media.
+Enterprises seek to enhance their internet presence by exploiting the possibilities that social media offer.
+The four most widely known categories of social media are: (a) social networks such as Facebook, LinkedIn, Xing, and others; (b) corporate blogs or microblogs such as Twitter and others; (c) multimedia content-sharing websites such as YouTube, Instagram, Flickr, SlideShare, and others; and (d) wiki-based knowledge-sharing tools.

 Social networks were more popular than other types of social media.
-Some 36 % of enterprises in the EU used social networks empowering customers to connect by creating personal information profiles, to share experiences, to express opinions, to exchange information and, most importantly, to create communities of people with common interests around the enterprises’ product brands.
-Since 2013, the use of social networks has increased more than that of the other types of social media; Cyprus and Malta (+ 19 percentage points each) reported the highest increases, followed by Denmark and Ireland (17 and 16 percentage points respectively).
+Some 51 % of enterprises in the EU used social networks empowering customers to connect by creating personal information profiles, to share experiences, to express opinions, to exchange information and, most importantly, to create communities of people with common interests around the enterprises’ product brands.
+The percentage of EU enterprises using social networks ranged from 83 % in Malta to 32 % in Romania (Table 1).

-Some 5 % of EU enterprises used wiki-based knowledge-sharing tools in 2015.
+The least popular social media in 2019 were wiki-based knowledge-sharing tools used by 5 % of EU enterprises.
 A wiki is a website that in principle allows multiple users to create and collaboratively edit interlinked webpages using an internet browser.
 Wiki-based communication platforms may be open to a global audience or may be restricted to a selected network or community of partners.
+The highest percentage of EU businesses using wiki-based knowledge-sharing tools was registered in Austria (13 %) (Table 1).

-It is important to distinguish the purposes for which enterprises were exploiting social media in 2015: it might be to reach the ‘outside world’ — customers, business partners or other organisations — or it might be for communication inside the enterprise or for specific purposes such as to recruit employees.
+There are different purposes for which the enterprises are using social media.
+For instance to reach the ‘outside world’ — customers, business partners or other organisations — or for communication inside the enterprise or for specific purposes such as to recruit employees.

-The difference in the proportion of small and large enterprises using social media for purposes relating to the ‘outside world’ in 2015 was small.
-Some 78 % of small enterprises used social media to build their image or market products, compared with 83 % of large enterprises.
-There were also only small differences in the proportion using social media to obtain customers’ opinions or answer questions (51 % of small firms, 59 % of large ones), to involve customers in product development (26 % and 31 %) and to collaborate with business partners (24 % and 30 %).
-In contrast, 62 % of large enterprises used social media to recruit employees while only 33 % of small enterprises used them for this purpose.
-And 40 % of large enterprises used social media internally, while only 24 % of small enterprises did so.
+The difference in the proportion of small and large enterprises using social media for purposes relating to the ‘outside world’ in 2019 was small.
+85 % of small enterprises and 87 % of large enterprises used social media to build their image or market products.
+There were also only small differences in the proportion of using social media to obtain customers’ opinions or questions (55 % of small firms, 60 % of large ones), to involve customers in product development (26 % and 34 %) and to collaborate with business partners (24 % and 35 %).
+In contrast, 78 % of large enterprises used social media to recruit employees while only 50 % of small enterprises used them for this purpose.
+43 % of large enterprises used social media to exchange views, opinions or knowledge internally, while only 25 % of small enterprises did so.

-Data presented in this article are based on the results of the 2015 European Union survey on ‘ICT usage and e-commerce in enterprises’.
-Statistics were obtained from enterprise surveys conducted by National Statistical Authorities in 2015.
+Data presented in this article are based on the results of the 2019 Community survey on ‘ICT usage and e-commerce in enterprises’.
+Statistics were obtained from enterprise surveys conducted by National Statistical Authorities in 2019.
 The statistical observation unit is the enterprise, as defined in Regulation 696/1993 of 15 March 1993.
 The survey covered enterprises with at least 10 persons employed.

 Economic activities correspond to the classification NACE Revision 2.
 The sectors covered are manufacturing, electricity, gas and steam, water supply, construction, wholesale and retail trades, repair of motor vehicles and motorcycles, transportation and storage, accommodation and food service activities, information and communication, real estate, professional, scientific and technical activities, administrative and support activities and repair of computers and communication equipment.
 Enterprises are broken down by size; small (10-49), medium (50-249) and large enterprises (250 or more persons employed).